sei-international/AFOLU-tool/docs/setup/agriculture/NationalActivityData.md

 Crops
 -	Under *Current Accounts*, update the area and amount harvested for each crop type (variables *Activity Level* and *Area harvested* in the *KEY/Non-energy/Agriculture/Crops/[CROP TYPE]*-branch).
 Add all years for which data is available.
 Suggested Source: National Statistics or FAO Stat (under Production>Crops and livestock products choose Countries: Country in question, Elements: Area Harvested and Yield, Items: Crops primary>Select all).
 You can use the variable Dry weight under branch KEY/Non-energy/Agriculture/Crops/Total_Yield dry weight to check whether total yield aligns with national statistics.
+*Note: if you work with national statistics, which is recommended, you will need to map crop types reported to the IPCC categories in certain cases.
+Make sure all crops in the national statistics are included, and set crop categories not produced in the national context to zero.
 -	In the *Baseline* scenario, develop appropriate projections.
 In the default-model these stay constant.
 -	If part of crop residue is removed, or slash and burn practices are used, update variables *Slashed and Burnt* and *Fraction removed* under *KEY/Non-energy/Agriculture/Crops/[CROP TYPE]*-branch